 In 1969, the influential Vogue editor, Diana Vreeland, noticed the striking range of Missoni fashions, and offered to launch them in America.
 "Who said there are only colours?
 There are shades too!" she remarked, when she saw the attractive designs.
 This marked the introduction of the brand not only to the United Sates, but also to the world.

 Today Missoni is a large fashion house which has diversified into articles for the home, carpets, footwear, perfume, and even luxury hotels.
 It has stores in cities all over the world, including New York, , Paris, Munich, Madrid, Dubai, Singapore, and Hong Kong, as well as in Rome and Milan.
+In May 2015 they announced the opening of a new boutique in Riyadh, the 4th in Saudi Arabia and 11th in the Middle East.
+They are also expecting to open a new store in Doha in September.
 Many movie stars wear Missoni's stylish clothes, including Nicole Kidman, Jennifer Lopez, Ashley Judd and Madonna.

 In 2000, the brand started doing numbered and limited series of clothing, a venture which has been highly successful.
 In 2003, Missoni celebrated 50 years of its existence with retrospectives and fashion shows throughout the world.